Interaction discovery for logistic regression

 Metropolis-Hastings only requires a proposal of a transition probability between two matrices of the Markov chain that was denoted by \(T\).
 This approach would require to compute 2d(d − 1) probabilities (i.e. one per unique couple of matrices (\(\boldsymbol{\delta},\boldsymbol{\delta}'\))).
 It is thus desirable to reduce this combinatorics by making further assumptions.
 In what follows, we restrict possible transitions to matrices that are on a one unit L1, 1 distance (sum of all absolute entries) to the current interaction matrix, or equivalently which belong to the \(\left( \frac{d(d-1)}{2}-1 \right)\)-sphere of center \(\boldsymbol{\delta}\) denoted by \(S^{\left( \frac{d(d-1)}{2}-1 \right)}_{\boldsymbol{\delta}}\):

-$$\begin{aligned} T(\boldsymbol{\delta},\boldsymbol{\delta}') = 0 & \text{ if } \sum_{k=1}^d \sum_{\ell=1}^d |\delta_{k,\ell} - \delta'_{k,\ell}| \neq 1 \\ & \equiv ||\boldsymbol{\delta} - \boldsymbol{\delta}'||_{1,1} \neq 1 \\ & \equiv \boldsymbol{\delta}' \not\in S^{\left( \frac{d(d-1)}{2}-1 \right)}_{\boldsymbol{\delta}}.\end{aligned}$$
+T(\boldsymbol{\delta},\boldsymbol{\delta}') = 0 & \text{ if } \sum_{k=1}^d \sum_{\ell=1}^d |\delta_{k,\ell} - \delta'_{k,\ell}| \neq 1 \\

 Only \(\frac{d(d-1)}{2}\) coefficients are now needed, which can be reinterpreted as the probability to switch on (resp. off) an entry of \(\boldsymbol{\delta}\) which is currently off (resp. on).
 We claim that a good intuition about whether two features interact is the relative gain (or loss) in BIC between their bivariate model with their interaction and this model without their interaction.
 The rationale behind such a procedure, relying again on the properties of BIC, is the following:

-$$\begin{aligned} \forall \: 1 \leq k < \ell \leq d, \; p(\delta_{k,\ell} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_{\text{f},k}), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_{\text{f},\ell}), \boldsymbol{\mathbf{y}}_{\text{f}}) & \propto p(\boldsymbol{\mathbf{y}}_{\text{f}} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_{\text{f},k}), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_{\text{f},\ell}), \delta_{k,\ell}) p(\delta_{k,\ell} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_k), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_\ell)) \\ & \propto p(\boldsymbol{\mathbf{y}}_{\text{f}} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_{\text{f},k}), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_{\text{f},\ell}), \delta_{k,\ell}) p(\delta_{k,\ell}) & \\ & \approx \exp(-\text{BIC}(\hat{\boldsymbol{\theta}}_{\boldsymbol{q}_k,\boldsymbol{q}_\ell,\delta_{k,\ell}})/2) p(\delta_{k,\ell}).\end{aligned}$$
+\forall \: 1 \leq k < \ell \leq d, \; p(\delta_{k,\ell} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_{\text{f},k}), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_{\text{f},\ell}), \boldsymbol{\mathbf{y}}_{\text{f}}) & \propto p(\boldsymbol{\mathbf{y}}_{\text{f}} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_{\text{f},k}), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_{\text{f},\ell}), \delta_{k,\ell}) p(\delta_{k,\ell} | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_k), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_\ell)) \\

 Setting a uniform prior which will simplify all subsequent calculations (see next section) \(p(\delta_{k,\ell}=1) =\begin{cases} 0 \text{ if } k \geq \ell \\ \frac{1}{2} \text{ otherwise} \end{cases}\) and denoting by pk, ℓ the probability of an interaction given features \(\boldsymbol{q}_k(x_k)\) and \(\boldsymbol{q}_\ell(x_\ell)\):

-$$\label{eq:pkl} p_{k,\ell} = p(\delta_{k,\ell} = 1 | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_k), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_\ell), \boldsymbol{\mathbf{y}}) \propto \exp \left( \frac{\text{BIC}(\hat{\boldsymbol{\theta}}_{\boldsymbol{q}_k,\boldsymbol{q}_\ell,\delta_{k,\ell}=0}) - \text{BIC}(\hat{\boldsymbol{\theta}}_{\boldsymbol{q}_k,\boldsymbol{q}_\ell,\delta_{k,\ell}=1})}{2} \right).$$
+p_{k,\ell} = p(\delta_{k,\ell} = 1 | \boldsymbol{q}_k(\boldsymbol{\mathbf{x}}_k), \boldsymbol{q}_\ell(\boldsymbol{\mathbf{x}}_\ell), \boldsymbol{\mathbf{y}}) \propto \exp \left( \frac{\text{BIC}(\hat{\boldsymbol{\theta}}_{\boldsymbol{q}_k,\boldsymbol{q}_\ell,\delta_{k,\ell}=0}) - \text{BIC}(\hat{\boldsymbol{\theta}}_{\boldsymbol{q}_k,\boldsymbol{q}_\ell,\delta_{k,\ell}=1})}{2} \right).$$

-We normalize pk, ℓ s.t.
-1 ≤ k < ℓ ≤ dpk, ℓ = 1 and denote their triangular inferior matrix arrangement by P. Note that in this setting, we have nested models such that the approximation in [eq:pkl] is consistent in n.
+We normalize pk, ℓ s.t. ∑1 ≤ k < ℓ ≤ dpk, ℓ = 1 and denote their triangular inferior matrix arrangement by P. Note that in this setting, we have nested models such that the approximation in [eq:pkl] is consistent in n.
 We claim that if pk, ℓ is close to 1 (resp.
-0), then there is a strong chance that δk, ℓ = 1 (resp. δk, ℓ = 0) even in the full multivariate model, which amounts to:
+0), then there is a strong chance that δk, ℓ⋆ = 1 (resp. δk, ℓ⋆ = 0) even in the full multivariate model, which amounts to:

 $$p_{k,\ell} \approx p(\delta_{k,\ell} = 1 | \boldsymbol{q}(\boldsymbol{\mathbf{x}}_{\text{f}}),\boldsymbol{\mathbf{y}}_{\text{f}}) .$$